 Figure 20: Process Overview Market-Based Allocation

 In step 1, BSPs submit bids to TSOs.
 As MPs’ bids for the DAM are not yet firm, they are forecasted by applying information from the past.
 As described in more detail in subsection 5.3.2, the major input is the latest available DAM bidding curves which are submitted in line with step 2.
 In step 3, TSOs define their demands and collect and prepare and pseudonymise the bids from BSPs.
 The forecasting of the market value of CZC is conducted in step 4.
 In step 5, RCCs validate the forecast and determine the forecast error.
 When the forecast method or the forecast algorithm has changed or when RCCs find it beneficial to indicate improvements to the forecast algorithm, RCCs shall validate the forecast algorithm and provide a recommendation on aspects to be considered during the actual forecasting performed in step 4.
 Together with resulting forecasted DAM bidding curves, actual balancing capacity bids and the balancing capacity demand is provided to the CZCAOF.
-The CZCAOF employs the BCM bids and demand and determines the market value functions of CZC for all SBCPs of the BC-platform jointly in the CPOF of the CZCAOF.
-The DAMOF of the CZCAOF determines the market value function of CZC for the DAMs from all forecasted DA supply and demand bidding curves of the bidding zones of the BC-platform region.
-Based on the resulting market value functions of CZC for the DAMs and the BCMS the CZCAOF determines the optimal CZC split of the BC-platform region.
+The CZCAOF employs the BCM bids and demand and determines the market value functions of CZC for all SBCPs of the BC platform jointly in the CPOF of the CZCAOF.
+The DAMOF of the CZCAOF determines the market value function of CZC for the DAMs from all forecasted DA supply and demand bidding curves of the bidding zones of the BC platform region.
+Based on the resulting market value functions of CZC for the DAMs and the BCMS the CZCAOF determines the optimal CZC split of the BC platform region.
 The corresponding CZC allocations for the BCM and the DAM are provided to EUPHEMIA for running the SDAC.
 Also, these CZC allocations are provided to the CPF.
 In step 7, the CPFs per country prepare the BC procurement using the information of allocated CZC (per SBCP, direction and MTU).
 Each TSO re-pseudonymises the BC bids.
 In step 8, each TSO separately procures the BC volumes based on the accepted BC bids.
 Finally, in step 9, TSOs publish the procurement results.

 Forecasting of the market value of CZC for DAM purposes